© www.utopianature.com 2006-2008

 Great Crested Flycatcher - uncommon spring to late summer; TC;UP;UR;N

-Brown-crested Flycatcher - rare and local late spring to early summer; UP;N
+Brown-crested Flycatcher - scarce and local spring to summer; UP;N

 Couch's Kingbird - rare any season, has nested and wintered; UP; SR; LM

-Western Kingbird - uncommon to common spring to fall; TC;UP;U;N
+Western Kingbird - formerly common till drought, now scarce; spring to fall; TC;UP;U;N

 Scissor-tailed Flycatcher - common spring to fall; TC;UP;U;N